screeps/docs/api/source/StructureSpawn.md

 Kill the creep and drop up to 100% of resources spent on its spawning and boosting depending on remaining life time.
 The target should be at adjacent square.
+Energy return is limited to 125 units per body part.

 {% api_method_params %}
 target : <a href="#Creep">Creep</a>